 Laura is from Mexico.
+She has 1 child.
 She needs a loan of $475 to buy sandals for her store.

 Laura is a widow who sells sandals in order to provide for herself and her son, Cristian Antonio, who is in high school.
 She runs the sandals store by herself, so when she travels to stock up on sandals, she has to close the business or ask someone else to help her.